 Work from Zanele Muholi's 'Faces and Phases' series is included in The Face: A Search for Clues at Deutsches Hygiene-Museum.
 The exhibition looks at questions around self-image and communication.

-Zanele Muholi is exhibiting at the Stedelijk Museum (until 15 October) and Autograph ABP (till 28 October), her first institutional solos in Amsterdam and London.
+Zanele Muholi exhibited at the Stedelijk Museum (until 22 October) and Autograph ABP (till 28 October), her first institutional solos in Amsterdam and London.
 More than 60 of her Somnyama Ngonyama self-portraits are in the London show.

 Pieter Hugo, Zanele Muholi and Barthélémy Toguo are included in AFRICA.
 Telling a world at Padiglione d'Arte Contemporanea.
 The exhibition curated by Adelina von Fürstenberg and Ginevra Bria will feature 33 artists from the continent and its diaspora.